Generate Vertical Sections

 3. Configure the Section Envelope as required.

-1. Enter the Envelope Width (m)— The width on either side of section that drillholes traces is displayed in.
+1. Enter the Envelope Width (m)—The width on either side of the section that the drillhole traces display in.

 4. Enter the Section orientation (deg)—The orientation of the section, which is the bearing of section line from first point drawn to last.